tfeb/tfeb-lisp-hax/README.md

   ...)
 ```

-Where `abort`is simply passed to the `close` calls.  `reporter`, if given, should be a function which will be called with the name of each file close.
+Where `abort`is simply passed to the `close` calls.  `reporter`, if given, should be a function which will be called with the name of each file closed.

 `logging` expands into something which uses `closing-opened-log-files`.

-**`current-log-files`** is a function which will return two values: a list of the current open log files and a list of the current log files which have been closed.
+**`current-log-files`** is a function which will return two values: lists of the true names of currently open log files, and of currently closed log files.
 It has a single keyword argument:

 -`all`, if given as true will  cause it to return the elements of the whole list, while otherwise it will return lists just back to the closest surrounding `closing-opened-log-files`.

 **`close-open-log-files`** will close currently open log files, returning two lists: the list of files that were open and the list of files which were already closed.
-It takes three keyword arguments:
+It takes four keyword arguments:

 - `abort`is passed as the `abort` keyword to `close`;
 - `all` is as for `current-log-files`;
-- `reset`, if true, will reset the map to the save point of the nearest `closing-open-log-files` (or completely if there is no nearest).
+- `reset`, if given, will reset the map to the save point of the nearest `closing-open-log-files` (or completely if there is no nearest, or if `all` is given);
+- `test` should be a function of one argument, a pathname, which will cause only those log files for which the function succeeds to be closed.

+You can't use both `test` and `reset` because it would leak streams.

 **`flush-open-log-file-streams`** will flush open log file streams to their files.
 It returns a list of the filenames streams were flushed to.
-It has two keyword arguments:
+It has three keyword arguments:

 - `all` is as for `current-log-files`;
-- `wait`, if true, will cause it to call `finish-output` rather than `force-output`.
+- `wait`, if true, will cause it to call `finish-output` rather than `force-output`;
+- `test` is as for `close-open-log-files`, and only the files which pass the test will be flushed.

 Note that it is perfectly OK to close a log file stream whenever you like: the system will simply reopen the file if it needs to.
 This is fine for instance: